bkanpetch/bkanpetch.github.io/README.md

-# my_user_name.github.io
+# bkanpetch.github.io
- Copyright @ My Name
+ Copyright @ Belinda Kanpetch
 ## Description
-This will be the main portfolio page for the My Name.
+This will be the main portfolio page for Belinda Kanpetch.
 I am currently located in New York City.

-Bootcamp 5 is awesome!
+Bootcamp 5 was awesome!